Keysight/infragraph/docs/src/index.md

 The API and Models can easily be reviewed using the auto-generated OpenAPI model and redocly html documentation.

 ### Community
-Use our community resources to get help with [Infrastructure Graph](https://github.com/Keysight/infraph) on Github
+Use our community resources to get help with [InfraGraph](https://github.com/Keysight/infragraph) on Github